Photo Box Designs

 Picture

-Here is a quick video that demonstrates how I move images from Lightroom to Photoshop.
-You will notice that I have not cropped the images yet.
-In most of my tutorials I have demonstrated cropping in photoshop.
+If you have ever seen any of my video tutorials, then you will see me crop my images in photoshop.
 I have more recently taken to the process of cropping in lightroom as I have found it a quicker process.

 Once you are in photoshop you will need to open up a template to place your images into.
 One of the most popular box photography templates is a 9 box Photoshop Grid Template.
 However, there are also many other configurations ranging from a single box to hundreds.
 You can make your own template if you have some savvy photoshop skills, or purchase a premade template from Photo Box Designs Template Store.